Garhgaon

-Gargaon (Pron:/gɑ:ˈgɑ̃ʊ/) is a town in Assam, India and was the capital of the Ahom kingdom for many years.
-It was built by the Ahom king Suklenmung (Gargoyaan Rojaa) in 1540.
-It is said that the capital was built at the suggestion of MongKwang princess Nang Sao Seng from present-day Kachin State of Myanmar who was married to Suklenmung.
-It lies 13 km east of present-day Sivasagar town, headquarters of Sivasagar district.
-The palace structures were made of wood and stones.
-In 1747 Pramatta Singha, son of Rudra Singha, constructed the brick wall of about 5 km in length surrounding the Gargaon palace and the masonry gate leading to it.
+Gargaon (Tai-Ahom:Tsé-hung;[ɡaɹˈɡãʊ]) is a historic city in Assam, India and served as the capital of the Ahom kingdom for many years.
+It was built by the Ahom king Suklenmung (Gargaiya Roja) in 1540.
+It lies 13 km east of present-day Sivasagar City, headquarters of the Sivasagar district.
+The palace structures were made of stone and wood.
+In 1747 Pramatta Singha, son of Rudra Singha, constructed a brick wall of about 5 km in length surrounding the Gargaon palace and the masonry gate leading to it.

-The old palace was destroyed and the present seven-storied palace was rebuilt around 1752 by Rajeswar Singha (Suremphaa) (1751–1769).
+The old palace was destroyed and the present day seven-storied palace was rebuilt around 1752 by Rajeswar Singha (Suremphaa) (1751–1769).

+History

+Suklenmung who intervened against a Toungoo dynasty attack on MongKwang in Kachin State of Myanmar was married to the princess Nang Sao Seng, the daughter of Chao Siu-Kwei of MongKwang.
+It is said that the Ahom capital Garhgoan was built at the suggestion of this Mong Kwang queen Nang Sao Seng.
+In 1575, the king of Mongkwang, Chao Ka Pha II took shelter in Ahom territory after his state was devastated by the Burmese.